Quantized GAN for Complex Music Generation from Dance Videos: Method

 \subsection{Lookup and Synthesis}

-After generating the VQ representations, we perform a codebook lookup operation similar to other VQ-based generative models~\cite{vqvae,vqvae2,vqgan2021,jukebox} to retrieve the closest corresponding entries.
+After generating the VQ representations, we perform a codebook lookup operation similar to other VQ-based generative models~\cite{vqvae,vqvae2,vqgan2021,jukebox} to retrieve the corresponding entries with closest distance.
 Finally, we fine-tune the decoder from the JukeBox~\cite{jukebox} without modifying the codebook entries as the music synthesizer for our learned VQ representations.
 Specifically, we also adopt the GAN-based technique for fine-tuning the music synthesizer, where the generator is replaced by the decoder of JukeBox and the discriminator follows the similar architecture as described in the previous subsection.